mueslo/pythonBits/README.md

 ## Install
 1. (Optional, highly recommended) Set up a virtualenv to avoid polluting your system with dependencies.
-  - with virtualenvwrapper: `mkvirtualenv pythonbits -p $(which python2)`
+  - with virtualenvwrapper: `mkvirtualenv pythonbits`
     - activate the virtualenv with `workon pythonbits`
 2. Install pythonBits in one of the following ways
   - install via `pip install pythonbits`
   - clone and `pip install .`
   - (dev) clone, install requirements from setup.py and run as `python -m pythonbits` instead of `pythonbits`
-3. Install mediainfo, ffmpeg and mktorrent such that they are accessible for pythonBits
+3. Install mediainfo, ffmpeg and mktorrent>=1.1 such that they are accessible for pythonBits
   - you can also manually specify things such as the torrent file or screenshots, this will prevent the programs from being called, removing the dependency

 If you don't want to use a virtualenv but keep system pollution with PyPI packages to a minimum, install via `pip install --user`.
 For more information, visit [this site](https://packaging.python.org/guides/installing-using-pip-and-virtualenv/).